Pets

 Traveling with your dog on a tram or bus depends on the type of the ticket you have.
 Most long-term subscription tickets allow one dog to travel with you free of charge.
 If you make a single journey, the ticket for the dog is 50% of the fare.
 The driver must always know that you are taking a dog aboard, and if there is already a dog belonging to someone else inside the carriage, then the dog would not be allowed on at that time.
 The exception is if both dogs belong to you.
 The dog always has to be held on a short leash and wear a muzzle.
 In the case of small dogs they can be carried without a muzzle or a ticket if they are kept in a closed box with an impermeable base.

-The local fee for dogs in Ostrava for 2022 varies by the city district (from hundreds to thousands of crowns).
+The local fee for dogs in Ostrava varies by the city district (from hundreds to thousands of crowns).
 Please check the website of your city district to find the exact fee or contact us.

 The fee is payable for dogs older than 3 months.
 You are obliged to notify your city district office within 15 days from the day you own the dog.
 The dog fee is paid by the dog owner.
 A person who is exempt from payment of the fee (i.e. a disabled person) also has the obligation to notify the city district office about the possession of the dog.